 A springing durable power of attorney for finances makes sense in many situations, but for unmarried couples it may not.
 If you make the durable power of attorney for finances immediate, then your partner can make financial decisions for you at any point, just like a married spouse could do.

 Finally, here are some of the rights and responsibilities that whomever you grant a durable power of attorney for finances will have to make:

 More Questions About the Rights of Unmarried Partners?
 Contact an Attorney Today

 With the diversity of relationship structures in society comes a variety of legal rights and obligations which can apply unevenly.
 For unmarried couples, the lack of certain marital rights could have a significant impact on your health care and finances, especially if your partner were to become seriously ill or incapacitated.
 While that hopefully will never happen, it's always better to plan for the worst-case scenarios.
-Take your first steps by speaking with an experienced family law attorney in your area and you can obtain a free initial legal evaluation of your situation.
+Take your first steps by speaking with an experienced family law attorney in your area.